- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 The original J-45 debuted in 1942 and quickly became known as the standard by which all other dreadnoughts would be judged.
 With its balanced, robust low end and rugged midrange, the J-45 is perfect for musicians with a bit of swagger.

-If you’re looking for an acoustic guitar that can do it all, the Epiphone J-45 is a clear choice.
+If you’re looking for an acoustic guitar that can do that "Gibson Thing" for a lot less money, the Epiphone J-45 is a clear choice.

-The Epiphone J-45 EC Inspired by Gibson is a great pick for anybody looking for a guitar that looks as good as it sounds!
+The Epiphone J-45 Inspired by Gibson, is an excellent pick for anybody looking for a guitar that lives up to the hype of its “big brother!”

 It features a solid Sitka spruce top and mahogany back and sides, giving it a warm vintage tone emphasizing the mid-range.

-This cutaway dreadnought has a timeless look and is crafted for a bluesy tone, projection, playability, and aesthetic beauty.
+The Epiphone J-45 comes as either a slope-shouldered dreadnought or as a cutaway.
+Each has a timeless look crafted for a bluesy tone, projection, playability, and aesthetic beauty.

-The gorgeous aged gloss finish accentuates its distinct look and perfectly suits the artist who wants to stand out from the crowd.
+The gorgeous aged gloss finish accentuates its distinct look and perfectly suits the artist who wants to make a statement when performing out.

-The J-45 EC includes Fishman Sonicore under-saddle pickups that will bring the great sound of the guitar to your live performances.
+The J-45 includes Fishman Sonicore under-saddle pickups that will let you bring the guitar’s sound to the stage.
+However, Sonicore electronics don’t save you from a bit of the “piezo quack.”

-This is the best Epiphone acoustic-electric guitar for intermediate players and even pros alike!
+However, if you’re looking for that Epiphone J-45 sound and playability but want to save thousands, the Epiphone J-45 Inspired by Gibson is a no-brainer.
+This is the best Epiphone acoustic-electric guitar for intermediate players and pros alike!

 The Epiphone J45 Studio is the perfect guitar for budget-minded players who still want a great-looking and playing instrument.